 The Allen Theatre Club is open to all students interested in theatre either as a performer, technician, or audience member.
 The Theatre Club provides support for college productions and participates in community service activities such as presenting theatre workshops for local after-school programs.
-They also sponsor at least one theatre trip per year to see productions at professional or university theatres in the area.
+They also sponsor theatre trips to see productions at professional or university theatres in the area.